 This was my project all packaged up and ready to tear into.

-This was Michael's project.
+This was M's project.
 He picked a table, which you can kind of see in the bottom left picture of that 'instruction' paper.

 My project, with S's hands as she's showing me what needs to be done.